Raymond-exe/raymond-exe.github.io/projects/mechy.md

 ### Circuit information
 The Mechy motor shield is a 2-sided PCB, with one side ("side A") dedicated to mounting the Pico or Pico W. The back side ("side B") contains two H-bridge circuits for driving two separate motors, which may be soldered to the left and right points of the board.
 A 5V battery is required to power the circuit, and can be connected +5V and GND pins next to the power switch at the bottom of the board.
 For upkeep purposes, an intermediary charging board is recommended.

-## Project Status
-This project is currently in the assembly stage and should be test-ready around early March 2024.

 ## Gallery